nethmi-i-j/Student-Database-App/README.md

 ## Console based Student Database Management App

-Used JDBC with PreparedStatement, Exception Handling and Close Resourses.
+The application supports CRUD (Create, Read, Update, Delete) operations.
+It uses JDBC with Statement, PreparedStatement and Exception Handling.
+It also uses the Java Scanner class to handle user input and includes proper resourse closing.

 ### Setup Instructions.